Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 If you buy directly from Peet’s website, your coffee is roasted immediately, sealed, and shipped the same day.
 So you’ll receive coffee beans that are as fresh as possible within a week of being roasted.

 The coffee beans have been carefully sourced from sustainable farms where the beans are wet hull processed.
-They are then passed through the Swiss Water method to remove the caffeine from the beans.
+They are then passed through the Swiss Water processed method to remove the caffeine from the beans.

 The roast profile for this particular blend is dark, and you’ll be able to identify notes of cocoa from the Ethiopian beans and sweet syrupy cardamom notes from the Indonesian coffee beans.